-The Sun Ray Server Software 4.0 Administrator's Guide for the SolarisTM Operating System provides instructions for setting up, administering, monitoring, and troubleshooting a system of Sun Ray TM Desktop Units (DTUs) and their server or servers.
-It is written for system administrators who are already familiar with the Sun Ray TM computing paradigm and have substantial networking knowledge.
+The Sun Ray Server Software 4.0 Administrator's Guide provides instructions for setting up, administering, monitoring, and troubleshooting a system of Sun Ray [TM] Desktop Units (DTUs) and their server or servers.
+It is written for system administrators who are already familiar with the Sun Ray [TM] computing paradigm and have substantial networking knowledge.
 This guide may also be useful for those interested in customizing Sun Ray systems.